 2. Variety of Materials

 Investment cast parts can be cast in a range of alloys including stainless steel, brass, bronze, cobalt, nickel and custom alloys.
-Franklin Bronze casts non-ferrous alloys for many applications in a broad range of industries.
+Franklin Bronze casts alloys for many applications in a broad range of industries.

 3. Closer to Finished Part Designs

 Investment castings provide near net shapes for manufactured parts, thus eliminating or reducing machining costs.
 An added benefit of near net shape is the savings on material, especially with more expensive alloys like nickel and cobalt alloys.

 Holes, undercuts, slots and other difficult detail that cannot be had with other processes can often be provided through investment casting – thus reducing the amount of machining.
 Logos, numbers or names can be incorporated on parts as markings.

 The investment casting process is capable of more reliable castings with much thinner walls than sand castings.
 Advantages include substantially less scrap rates and castings that weigh less due to the thinner wall capability.

 Due to the nature of the process, investment castings can be held to much tighter tolerances than sand castings or forgings.
 Tolerances down to + – 0.1mm can be achieved – resulting in a highly accurate cast part.

 7. Competitive Tooling Costs

 With Franklin Bronzes’ own in-house tool manufacturing, initial charges for the investment casting tooling are often less expensive than those for die castings and forgings.